inclement/inclem.net/content/kivycrashcourse/3-more_interesting_widget_interactions.rst

    t.bind(text=l.setter('text'))

-Remember, `l` is our Label.
-The `setter` method is available for any Kivy widget (and some other Kivy objects), and it always returns a function that *sets* the given property.
-That's exactly what we want, so overall the effect is that when the `text` of the Textinput changes, it calls the returned function, which updates the text of the Label.
+Remember, :code:`l` is our Label.
+The :code:`setter` method is available for any Kivy widget (and some other Kivy objects), and it always returns a function that *sets* the given property.
+That's exactly what we want, so overall the effect is that when the :code:`text` of the Textinput changes, it calls the returned function, which updates the text of the Label.
 Therefore the Label text will always change immediately to match the TextInput, and we'll get the behaviour I originally wanted.